Jerry G. Bishop: Return to radio

-After leaving WFLD, Bishop would be hired by WMAQ as their morning-drive personality.
+After leaving WFLD, Bishop was hired by WMAQ as their morning-drive personality.
 He also worked on the station's television outlet (channel 5), hosting Chicago Camera, a Sunday-afternoon variety program.
 He also anchored the "Today in Chicago" segment of NBC's Today show.
-He would work for WMAQ until 1975, when WMAQ changed formats from MOR/talk to country and replaced their entire announcing staff.
+He worked for WMAQ until 1975, when WMAQ changed formats from MOR/talk to country and replaced their entire announcing staff.

 Bishop remained for a short time afterward, as Director of Corporate Affairs for the National Easter Seals Society of Chicago.

 In August 1978, he headed West, to San Diego and KFMB-TV, where he assumed the co-host chair of the long-running morning-talk program Sun-Up San Diego.
-His co-host, until 1983, was Danuta Pfeiffer (Rylko).
+His co-host, until 1983, was Danuta Rylko.
 He garnered 3 local Emmy Awards and a National Press Club Award for his work on the show, which he co-hosted for twelve years until its cancellation in 1990.
 In 1980, he served as local moderator of the discussion segment of Norman Lear's project, "The Baxters".
 The segment was titled "The Baxters with Bishop".
 In 1992, he worked at adult-contemporary KPOP (now KLSD), and wound up his broadcasting career with a three-year stint hosting a show (via voice-tracking from San Diego) on WRLL ("Real Oldies 1690"), an Oldies extended-AM station aimed at the Chicago area, beginning in 2003.